coveo/source.coveo.com/_posts/2017-06-22-kubernetes-in-production-kops-terraform-jenkins.md

 ---
 layout: post

-title: "Deploy Kubernetes in production automatically, with kops jenkins and terraform"
+title: "Deploy Kubernetes in Production Automatically with Kops, Jenkins, and Terraform"

 tags:
   - kubernetes